pduran5/CCNA/marp/CCNA1v7 Module 12 IPv6 Addressing.md

 # Dynamic Addressing for IPv6 GUAs

 - Devices obtain addresses dynamically through **ICMPv6 messages**:
-  - **Router Solicitation (RS) messages**
-    - Sent by host devices to discover IPv6 routers
+  - **Router Solicitation (RS) messages:** Sent by hosts to discover IPv6 routers
-  - **Router Advertisement (RA) messages**
-    - Sent by routers to inform hosts on how to obtain an IPv6 GUA/LLA.
+  - **Router Advertisement (RA) messages:** Sent by routers to inform hosts on how to obtain an IPv6 GUA/LLA.
 - 3 methods for configuring IPv6 GUA:
     1️⃣ SLAAC
     2️⃣ SLAAC with Stateless DHCPv6 server
     3️⃣ Stateful DHCPv6 (no SLAAC)